Setting the right ask price is arguably the ...

-Nowadays, most listings sell within five percent of asking price, sometimes very close and occasionally over list.
+Nowadays, most listings sell within five percent of asking price, sometimes very close to, and often over list.

 Therefore, if your list price is too high, you'll likely have to reduce it.
 Regrettably, though, you've missed the best marketing period.
 Now, your listing is becoming stale.
 A buyer often asks how long a property has been available.
-If the answer is two weeks or less (or the corresponding period of time in your area and market) and they like it, they often make a reasonable offer.
+If the answer is two weeks or less (or the corresponding period of time in your market area) and they like it, they often make a reasonable offer.
 If they feel it's been around too long, they'll wonder ...

 If they're still interested in making an offer on a stale listing, count on it being low.
 Nobody wants to over-pay.

-Listings that have been around since Methuselah - with numerous price reductions or none at all - will often sell at a price below what might have been obtained if the seller had accepted reality in the first place and set a fair ask price.
+Listings that have been sitting - with numerous price reductions or none at all - will often sell at a price below what might have been obtained if the seller had accepted reality in the first place and set a fair ask price.
 Or they expire unsold.
 There are countless expired listings.
 Generating an offer early in the game usually translates into a ...

 ... because the seller is in a far stronger negotiating position.
 Plus the buyer will want to avoid competing with other buyers.